 Broth micro-dilution assay

 The antibacterial activity of methanol extracts was quantified using the microdilution method.
 The MICs and MBCs were determined for all methanolic extracts those used in this study since they showed an inhibition zone more than 14 mm in diameter in the disc diffusion assay.
 The results are summarized in table 4.2.The results of microdilution assay were consistent with the disc diffusion results confirming the antibacterial activity of used plants except for Boswellia sacra which showed a strong result in the disc diffusion test, while it did not show inhibition for S. mutans in the broth microdilution test.
-In pervious study by Bakhtiari, et al.,46Boswellia sacra did not show inhibition for S. mutans at the lowest concentration (5 mg/ml) used in their study while it exhibitanti-microbial activity when used in higher concentration of organic and hydro-alcoholic extracts of B. serrata of (50 mg/ml).
+In pervious study by Bakhtiari, et al.,46Boswellia sacra did not show inhibition for S. mutans at the lowest concentration (5 mg/ml) used in their study while it exhibitsanti-microbial activity when used in higher concentration of organic and hydro-alcoholic extracts of B. serrata of (50 mg/ml).
 This may explain the absence of bacterial inhibition of Boswellia sacrain our current study, as the highest concentration that was used is (5 mg/ml), also the low solubility of it in water could be responsible for this result.

 Antibacterial combination